Long ROV excursions, high elevation tracking, noisy waters – not a problem

 It was a periodic integrity survey of an operator’s pipeline network, some of it dating back to the 1960s and 1970s.
 The subsea inspection campaign amounts to approximately 2,000 km of pipeline inspection distance, covering 316 pipelines over various offshore fields.

-As it stands, underwater positioning is not always easy.
-But some environments – like shallow waters – are more challenging than others.
-If you don’t have good subsea positioning accuracy, you won’t have a good baseline or repeatability for comparing new survey data with old.
 In the past, baseline data could be three metres out – and that was acceptable.
 Now, more than half a metre is unacceptable and repeatability is key for creating a solid baseline that can be matched for future surveys.

 The main challenge for CCC was the shallow water the pipelines are situated in – as little as 5.5 m depth and not more than 30 m.
 Added to the shallow water complications were the length of the ROV excursions.
 For safety reasons, their ROV sometimes had to navigate more than 70 – 100m away from the vessel and its transceivers.

 When conducting operations in shallow water you inevitably put a lot of man-made noise from engines and the ROV into the water.
 Surface reflections and high signal to noise, also add to the potential reduction in accuracy of subsea positioning when using a USBL system.

 Long ROV excursions can be inclined to become unreliable or erratic simply because of the distance between transponder and transceivers.
 When combined with shallow waters, further difficulties arise.
 The distance between the seabed, the transceiver head, the top of the beacon and the angle of the distant vessel’s acoustic transceiver complicates and interferes with the transmission of data.

 Want to find out more about this project?

 We can tell you more about this story